 UAS Federal Policy Background

-Unmanned Aerial Vehicles: Unmanned Aerial Vehicles: Unmanned Aircraft Systems (UAS), also known as Unmanned Aerial Vehicles (UAVs) remain a persistent emerging safety threat to low-level aviators of all stripes, and especially ag aviators.
+Unmanned Aircraft Systems (UAS), also known as Unmanned Aerial Vehicles (UAVs) or Unmanned Aircraft (UA) remain a persistent emerging safety threat to low-level aviators of all stripes, and especially ag aviators.
 While NAAA is not “anti-UAV”, the Association does believe the FAA needs to take a measured, incremental approach to safely integrate UAVs into the NAS.
 This means that the Agency needs to fully assess the risk of UAVs to manned aircraft as they incrementally open the airspace.

 NAAA is aware of the important functions which can be accomplished by UAS, including those to agriculture.
 This potential is also clearly noticed by Air Tractor.
 The ag aircraft manufacturer purchased the UAV manufacturer Hangar 78 UAV to make a splash into the aerial crop-sensing/aerial imaging business by UAV.
 But protecting the safety of current and future users of the NAS is mandatory and top of mind for the agricultural aviation industry.
 Safely incorporating unmanned aerial systems into the national airspace is undoubtedly of the utmost importance for manned aerial applicators since manned ag aviators will be working at similar altitudes as UAVs used for crop-sensing, aerial imaging and other purposes.